terraform-ibm-modules/terraform-ibm-cbr/cbr-service-profile/README.md

 # CBR service profile

-This profile creates a list of CBR zones and rules.
-Accepts a list of VPC CRNs / service references to create CBR zones and a list of target services to create the rule matching these profiles.
-It supports to target the service using name, account id, tags, resource group.
+The CBR service profile creates a list of zones and rules for context-based restrictions.
+You pass a list of VPC CRNs or service references to create the CBR zones.
+You also pass a list of target services to create the rules that match these profiles.
+You can identify the services by name, account ID, tags, or resource groups.
 ## Usage
 <!--
 Add an example of the use of the module in the following code block.